 Turn off the heat and cool for 10 minutes.
 When cool, pour into a blender and add the cilantro and cumin.
 Puree until well blended and everything is chopped.
 Add salt to taste.

 Pour the salsa back into the pan and add the shredded chicken.
 Stir to combine the chicken with the salsa, turn the heat on low, and cook the two together until fragrant, about 5 minutes.
-You can add a squeeze a fresh lime juice if you like.
-(I realize they’re expensive right now, so I’ve made this optional.)
+Add the fresh lime juice.
 Cover the pot and turn off the heat.
 (After you make the gorditas, you can reheat the chicken on low if it’s not warm enough for your tastes.)

 To make the gorditas, whisk together the masa harina, flour, baking powder, and salt.
 Add the lard and water and stir until a soft, smooth ball is formed.
 If the dough is too dry, add more water, 1 teaspoon at a time.
 Divide the dough into 12 balls.
 Roll or press out each one until it’s about 4-inches wide.